Clarity-Digital-Twin/brain-go-brrr/TUEV_REFERENCE.md

 - Model architecture ✅

 ### 🔴 Critical Issues Found
-1. **Version path mismatch**: Preprocessing uses v2.0.0, training loads from v2.0.1
-2. **Extreme class imbalance**: 33:1 ratio (24 vs 800 samples) with NO mitigation
+1. **Extreme class imbalance**: 33:1 ratio (24 vs 800 samples) with NO mitigation
-3. **No data augmentation**: Mixup imported but never used
+2. **No data augmentation**: Mixup imported but never used
+3. **DropPath not applied**: Stochastic depth disabled (drop_path_rate=0.0) despite flag

 ### 📊 Performance Gap Analysis
 The 38% performance gap (24% vs 62.32% BAC) despite correct implementation suggests:
-1. The version mismatch may cause data loading issues
-2. The extreme class imbalance (24 samples for rarest class) may be insurmountable without augmentation
+1. The extreme class imbalance (24 samples for rarest class) may be insurmountable without augmentation
-3. Possible differences in the pretrained checkpoint weights
+2. Possible differences in the pretrained checkpoint weights
-4. The paper results may not be reproducible as claimed
+3. The paper results may not be reproducible as claimed

 ## ✅ Cross-Checks Against Paper
 - TUEV dataset: 288 subjects, 6 classes (Table 1).